gslewis/tash/README.md

 > \# or to delete tasks 5 6 and 9
 > tash delete 5 6 9

-Synonyms for delete: rm & remove
+Synonyms for "delete": rm & remove

 Deleting a task removes it and all its sessions from the database.
 If you have finished a task but still need to include it in reports, use the 'done'